VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 ### Confusion Matrix

 Health state - Healthy = 0 and Disease = 1
-X-axis is Predicted vs Y-axis is Observed Health State
+X-axis is Predicted vs. Y-axis is Observed Health State

-The LR model correctly predicted health state in all but one case where a Healthy corals was predicted as disease, which biologically makes sense since some asymptomatic corals may have contrated disease but are not showing symptoms.
+The LR model correctly predicted the health state in all but one case where a Healthy coral was predicted as a diseased coral, which biologically makes sense since some asymptomatic corals may have contracted disease but are not showing symptoms.

-Implication! = we can use 16s bacterial sequencingn alone to accurately identify disease corals without any additional data and without knowing the actual pathogen.
-This will allow us to screen nursery raised corals for disease before being outplanted in wild.
+Implication! = We can use 16s bacterial sequencing alone to accurately identify disease corals without any additional data and without knowing the actual pathogen.
+This will allow us to screen nursery-raised corals for disease before being outplanted in the wild.

 ![plot](/NewData/LRConMat.png)